chavarera/PythonScript/Data_Structure_In_Python/Tuple/OperationOnTuple.md

 (1,2,3,4,5,["black", "green"])
 ```

-### 4. Deleteing Tuple
+### 4. Deleting Tuple
-- Tuple is immutable object so we can delete individual item from tuple.
+- A tuple is an immutable object so we can delete the individual item from the tuple.
-- Entire tuple will be deleted or removed  using del keyword.
+- The entire tuple will be deleted or removed using a del keyword.

 Syntax:
 ```python